harshalbhakta/gogo-knows/LINUX.md

 $ grep menuentry /boot/grub2/grub.cfg

 # Check the position of the kernel you want in the list.
-# Set that as default in /etc/default/grub
+# Set that as default in /etc/default/grub (position starts from 0)

 $ sudo update-grub